groussea/sand6py/README.md

 ## Relevant files
-At this stage, the documentation is still very scarse; however, sections that are the most relevant to the article have been more densely annotated.
+At this stage, the documentation is still very scarce; however, sections that are the most relevant to the article have been more densely annotated.

 The reader interested in the implementation of the main simulation loop should start with the method `Simulation::step()` defined in the file `src/simu/Simu.cc`.